igvteam/igv-webapp-docs/igv-webapp-docs/docs/Hosting.md

     * Authorized JavaScript origins: URL of your IGV-Web app
     * Authorized redirect URIs: URL of your IGV-Web app
 * Copy the client ID to the `clientId` property in igvwebConfig.js
+* Copy the API key to the `apiKey` property in igvwebConfig.js
 * Enable Google Drive in the app by setting the `googleDriveEnabled` property to `true`.

 ## Data servers